-The City has approximately 72 miles of paved streets and 4 miles of gravel roadways - making roads the City's largest infrastructure asset, with a replacement value of approximately \$155 million.
-This ongoing project also provides upgrades to existing sidewalk ramps to meet current ADA standards.
+The City has approximately 72 miles of paved streets and 4 miles of grave roadways - making roads the City's largest infrastructure asset, with a replacement value of approximately \$155 million.
+This ongoing project als provides upgrades to existing sidewalk ramps to meet current ADA standards.
 The condition of the roads range from poor to good with an overall pavement Condition Index (PCI) of 71 citywide in 2020.
-PCI has declined and is now at 68 citywide in 2024.
-Only by focusing on road re-surfacing can we fight to bring these roads back to good condition.
-All of this has been made more difficult by the considerable construction inflation seen between 2022 and 2024.
+PCI has declined and is now at 68 citywide in 2024\.
+Only by focusing on road resurfacing can we fight to bring these roads back to good condition.
+All of this has been made more difficult by the considerable construction inflatic seen between 2022 and 2024.

-Upcoming pavement preservation includes S Center Street, Howard, Fulton Street, sections of $3^{\rm rd}$ Mountainview Drive and other locations around town.
-This project funded by the Transportation Utility Fund is not SDC eligible and budgeted for \$2,600,000 in the biennium.
+Upcoming pavement preservation includes S Center Street, Howard, Fultor Street, sections of $\mathfrak{I}^d$ Mountainview Drive and other locations around towr This project funded by the Transportation Utility Fund is not SDC eligible and budgeted for \$2,600,000 in the biennium.

-New lidar data will verify this estimate in 2025.
+\New lidar data will verify this estimate in 2025.